What is 5S?

 There are five phases of the 5S method:

 - 1S.
-Sort – involves going through all the tools, furniture, materials, equipment, etc. in a work area to determine what needs to be present and what can be removed.
-We aim at separating necessary from unnecessary.
-It allows us to identify excess materials, tools, manuals, data, information, which aren’t important and determine the value of each item.
+Sort – involves going through all the tools, furniture, materials, equipment, etc., in a work area to determine what needs to be present and what can be removed.
+We aim to separate necessary from unnecessary.
+It allows us to identify excess materials, tools, manuals, data, and information which aren’t important and determine the value of each item.
 A workspace might be better off without unnecessary items or items used infrequently.
 These things can get in the way or take up space.
-Very often the red tag method is used.
+Very often, the red tag method is used.
 Red tags are usually cardboard tags or stickers that can be attached to the items in question.
-Employees fill out information about the item such as: item description, location, date, name of the user applying the tag, then place them in the designated red tag area.
-After a set amount of time it’s time to make a decision whether to remove it from the workspace.
+Employees fill out the information about the item, such as item description, location, date, and name of the user applying the tag, then place them in the designated red tag area.
+After a set amount of time, it’s time to decide whether to remove it from the workspace.

 - 2S.
 Set in order – means putting all necessary items in the optimal place for fulfilling their function in the workplace.
 The goal of this step is to make the workflow smooth and pleasant.
 Once the extra clutter is gone, it’s easier to see what’s what.
 During this phase, everyone should determine what arrangements are most logical.
 That will require thinking through tasks, the frequency of those tasks, the paths people take through the space, etc.

 Implementation at workstations means arranging everything so that all tooling/equipment is nearby, in an easy spot to reach and in a logical order adapted to the work performed.
 All components should be according to their uses, with the frequently used components being nearest to the workplace.
 Likewise, tools should be easy to find and pick up.